A new Lagrangian approach to control affine systems with a quadratic Lagrange term: Introduction

 {The symplectic nature of optimal control problems has motivated many different works over the last years not only with respect to the relation between direct and indirect approaches.
-Further topics of investigation are e.g.~the geometric interpretation of adjoint systems, the formulation of concise Lagrangians and corresponding variational principles for optimal control problems based on e.g.~higher order Lagrangians or generating functions and associated consistent symplectic discretisation schemes for optimal control problems (see \cite{deleon2007, leok_tran22}).}
+Further topics of investigation are e.g.~the geometric interpretation of adjoint systems, the formulation of concise Lagrangians and corresponding variational principles for optimal control problems based on e.g.~higher order Lagrangians or generating functions and associated consistent symplectic discretisation schemes for optimal control problems (see \rodrigo{\cite{deleon2007, leok_tran22, ColomboDeDiegoZucalli}}).}

-{As a new contribution to this research field, we provide a systematic approach based on a new Lagrangian formulation and a variational principle involving both, state and adjoint variables of the optimal control problem.} {More concretely, for a specific class of mechanical optimal control problems (namely control affine systems with a quadratic Lagrange term on vector spaces),} {we show that the Euler-Lagrange equations of the new Lagrangian provide the classical necessary optimality conditions.
+As a new contribution to this research field, we provide a systematic approach based on a new Lagrangian formulation and a variational principle involving both, state and adjoint variables of the optimal control problem.
+More concretely, for a specific class of mechanical optimal control problems (namely control affine systems with a quadratic Lagrange term), we show that the Euler-Lagrange equations of the new Lagrangian provide the classical necessary optimality conditions.
 Since the Lagrangian is regular, a Hamiltonian can be easily derived based on the Legendre transformation.
-Furthermore, we investigate invariances of the Lagrangian and associated symmetries in the optimal control problem leading to conserved quantities by Noether's theorem.}
+Furthermore, we investigate invariances of the Lagrangian and associated symmetries in the optimal control problem leading to conserved quantities by Noether's theorem. \rodrigo{Moreover, this new Lagrangian approach opens up the possibility of directly applying variational integrators to the problems considered without needing to involve second-order Lagrangians.}